NEIWPCC COVID-19 VACCINATION POLICY

 Acting Representative of the Connecticut Department of Energy & Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

 Nisha Patel has been with the Connecticut Department of Energy and Environmental Protection (CT DEEP) for almost 30 years.
-Her experience includes 20+ years in the Water Permitting & Enforcement Division in roles which included conducting and overseeing various permitting, inspection, and enforcement activities in the wastewater and stormwater programs; and 6 years in the Waste Engineering and Enforcement Division.
-In 2020, she joined DEEP’s Municipal Wastewater Program as the assistant director and has recently been named as the director of the Water Planning and Management Division which includes Municipal Wastewater, Dam Safety, and Water Monitoring & Planning programs.
+Her experience includes 20+ years in the Water Permitting & Enforcement Division in roles which included conducting and overseeing various permitting, inspection, and enforcement activities in the wastewater and stormwater programs; and six years in the Waste Engineering and Enforcement Division.
+In 2020, she joined DEEP’s Municipal Wastewater Program as the assistant director and is currently the director of the Water Planning and Management Division which includes Municipal Wastewater, Dam Safety, and Water Monitoring & Planning programs.
 Patel received her bachelor’s of science in engineering and MBA from the University of Connecticut and is a Connecticut licensed professional engineer.

 Manisha Juthani

 Manisha Juthani, MD, became the commissioner of the Connecticut Department of Public Health in 2021.
 Previously, she served as an associate professor of medicine (infectious disease) and epidemiology and director of the Infectious Diseases Fellowship Program at the Yale School of Medicine.
-Commissioner Juthani received her bachelor’s degree from the University of Pennsylvania and her medical degree from Cornell University Medical College.
-Dr. Juthani is a widely-published medical researcher, with articles appearing in more than 50 peer-reviewed publications in the field of infectious disease.
+Commissioner Juthani received her bachelor’s from the University of Pennsylvania and her medical degree from Cornell University Medical College.
+Dr. Juthani has been published widely in more than 50 peer-reviewed publications in the field of infectious disease.

 Lori Mathieu